everx-labs/ton-client-web-js/README.md

 ```
 * Open http://localhost:4000/ in the browser

-The example connects to net.ton.dev and gives you a list of top ten accounts ordered by balance.
+This example connects to net.ton.dev and returns the top 10 accounts holding the most grams (filtered by balance, top to bottom).

 See https://docs.ton.dev for documentation